 The representation of violence and war situations in showcases and dioramas [...] remains extremely risky.
 The various informative and explanatory texts make clear that there is an unbridgeable gab between the real past and the reconstructed past as it is presented in a museum. [...]
-Bringing war to life in a museum [...] implies striking a fragile balance between aesthetics and historically accurate representations.
+Bringing war to life in a museum [...] implies striking a fragile balance between aesthetics and historically accurate representations11.

-Museums, especially historical ones, cannot only be described as a mirror of cultural memory; in the words of Aleida Assmann, the exhibitions display functional memory.
+Museums, especially historical ones, cannot only be described as a mirror of the cultural memory; in the words of Aleida Assmann, the exhibitions show the functional memory12.
 Therefore, the question arises of whether museum representations react to changes in society and, in particular, to new findings and emphases in research.
-In recent years, experts have repeatedly emphasised a paradigm shift from so-called "classical war history" towards a "cultural history of war" which "has valorised the role of the individual in the war, thus individualising the representation of war.
-The acting, feeling and suffering of the (plain) combatant, his subjective impressions and experiences form a substantial part, at times even the centre of the historical analysis," as Thomas Thiemeyer points out, and so these aspects are also increasingly taken into account in exhibitions.
+In recent years, experts have repeatedly emphasised a shift in paradigm from so-called "classical war history" towards a "cultural history of war" which "has valorised the role of the individual in the war, thus individualising the representation of war.
+The acting, feeling and suffering of the (plain) combatant, his subjective impressions and experiences form a substantial part, at times even the centre of the historical analysis,"13 as Thomas Thiemeyer points out, and thus these aspects are also increasingly taken into account in exhibitions.